Diversity, Equity & Inclusion Resource Centre

 - Access Forward Training – Access Forward provides several free online training modules, as well as other resources, geared towards understanding and improving accessibility.
 It is specifically designed to meet training requirements for organizations in Ontario.

 - BlackNorth Initiative – BlackNorth is dedicated to ending systemic anti-black racism.
 This Canadian organization invites business owners and CEOs to commit to this goal by signing their pledge, and has multiple committees dedicated to overcoming specific challenges.
+Check out their Racial Equity Playbook.

 - Federation Of Black Canadians – The Federation of Black Canadians is a Pan-Canadian body that seeks to highlight the opportunities, contributions and challenges that people of African descent encounter nationally.
 The FBC partners with people and organizations across Canada to advance the interests of Black Canadians, and prioritizes health, community building, criminal justice reform, anti-black racism, economic security and higher education as areas of cooperation.